kupusc/deprivation/README.md

 ```
 #### Blackbox, through an option, with more automation

-If a function exists, which accepts an object, and returns it's *test double*,
+If a function exists, which accepts an object, and returns its *test double*,

 ```javascript
 // inquisitor